Los Angeles Free Press archive

 The brazen smut peddler and born-again Christian enlisted Krasner as editor (replacing Jay Levin).
 Kunkin was writing for a new alternative paper that began that year, the L.A.
 Weekly, founded by Jay Levin.

-Kunkin remained busy in the late-1990s as the publisher of The Big Issue, as well as teaching meditation.
-In 1998, spurned on by the November elections, Kunkin resurrected the Free Press.
+Kunkin remained busy in the late 1990s as the publisher of The Big Issue and as a meditation teacher.
+In 1998, spurred on by the November elections, Kunkin resurrected the Free Press.
 The revival was short-lived.

 After moving to Salt Lake City and later settling in Joshua Tree, Art Kunkin passed away in 2019.